gabriel119435/ezyCollect-payment-app/README.md

 ### how it works

-the idea is to process payments that will trigger a webhook call with custom payload
+the idea is to process payments that will trigger a webhook call with custom payload. to run simply run at root `docker compose up`

 ### tech stack